precice/micro-manager/README.md

     [`py::dict`](https://pybind11.readthedocs.io/en/stable/advanced/pycpp/object.html?#instantiating-compound-python-types-from-c) is a Python dictionary which can be used to pass data between Python and C++.
 You need to cast the data to the correct type before using it in C++ and vice versa.
 An example is given in the dummy micro simulation.
 2. Export the C++ class to Python using pybind11.
 Follow the instructions to exporting classes in the [pybind11 documentation](https://pybind11.readthedocs.io/en/stable/classes.html) or read their [first steps](https://pybind11.readthedocs.io/en/stable/basics.html) to get started.
-3. Compile the C++ library.
+3. Compile the C++ library including pybind11.
 For the solverdummy, run

     ```bash
     c++ -O3 -Wall -shared -std=c++11 -fPIC $(python3 -m pybind11 --includes) micro_cpp_dummy.cpp -o micro_dummy$(python3-config --extension-suffix)